Common questions - Hyper-V to Azure disaster recovery

 How often can I replicate to Azure?

-Hyper-V VMs can be replicated every 30 seconds (except for premium storage), 5 minutes or 15 minutes.
+Hyper-V VMs can be replicated every 30 seconds (except for premium storage) or 5 minutes.

 Can I extend replication?